Fairuz: 2008 Damascus concert

 The 2008 concert in Damascus angered some of her fans and several Lebanese politicians who described Syria as "enemy territory in the grip of a brutal secret police force".
 Walid Jumblatt, leader of the Druze Progressive Socialist Party, accused Fairuz of "playing into the hands of Syrian intelligence services", while fellow party member Akram Chehayeb said that "those who love Lebanon do not sing for its jailers", in reference to the three-decades-long Syrian occupation of Lebanon.
 Even some Syrian opposition activists called on her to boycott the event as just three years prior Syria had been accused of carrying out a series of assassinations on the Lebanese.
-This came amid a political crisis in Lebanon between pro-and anti-Syria factions.
+This came amid a political crisis in Lebanon between pro- and anti-Syria factions.
 As well as a renewed Syrian government crackdown on dissent that same day during which several people were arrested, including opposition figure Riad Seif and twelve other activists of the anti-government Damascus Declaration.

 A poll conducted a week before the concert by NOW Lebanon, a Lebanese web portal sympathetic to the anti-Syria March 14 Alliance, showed that 67% of the respondents were opposed to Fairuz's appearance in Damascus, with one of the website's editorials saying that "this was not the moment for a musical love-in".
 Supporters of Fairuz counterclaimed that she has always been above politics.
 Fairuz refrained from commenting on the controversy.
-However, in a letter to the event's organizers, she said that the concert should be viewed from a cultural perspective, and wrote: "Damascus is not a cultural capital for this year only, but will remain a role model of art, culture and authenticity for the coming generations."
-She also told the head of the organizers that she felt it was a return to her second home.
+However, in a letter to the event's organisers, she said that the concert should be viewed from a cultural perspective, and wrote: "Damascus is not a cultural capital for this year only, but will remain a role model of art, culture and authenticity for the coming generations."
+She also told the head of the organisers that she felt it was a return to her second home.
 Syrian commentator Ayman Abdelnour said that Fairuz was performing to the Syrian people, not their rulers.
 Her brother-in-law and her former partner Mansour Rahbani also defended her decision to perform there, saying it was "a message of love and peace from Lebanon to Syria".

 In 1969, Fairuz's songs were banned from radio stations in Lebanon for six months because she refused to sing at a private concert in honour of Algerian president Houari Boumedienne.
 The incident only served to increase her popularity.
 Fairuz said that while always willing to sing to the public and to various countries and regions, she would never sing to any individual.